+Anaemia is a disease where you lack proper healthy red blood cells (RBC).
 Red blood cells help carry oxygen to the tissues of your body.
-Anaemia is a disease where you lack proper healthy red blood cells to help carry adequate oxygen to the various tissues of your body.
-Anemia is also referred to as low hemoglobin.
+Anemia is also referred to as low haemoglobin treatment.
 If you have anaemia, it makes you feel very weak and tired.

 Types of Anaemia